-In fact, Omega 3’s, a group of polyunsaturated fats “help prevent heart disease and stroke, may help control lupus, eczema, and rheumatoid arthritis, and may play protective roles in cancer and other conditions” (source).
+Omega 3’s, a group of polyunsaturated fats “help prevent heart disease and stroke, may help control lupus, eczema, and rheumatoid arthritis, and may play protective roles in cancer and other conditions” (source).

 Most of the fats our bodies need can be produced from raw materials or other fats.
 However, Omega 3s are an essential fat, meaning our bodies are unable to produce them from scratch and need to be consumed.

 - EPA and DHA: both of which are found in seafood such as fatty fish and shellfish.

 - ALA: is found in plant oils and nuts.
 This is the most commonly consumed Omega 3.
 When you consume ALA, small amounts can be converted into EPA and DHA.